If you hit a parked car (in a parking lot or elsewhere), here's what to know at the outset:

 So, even though state traffic and vehicle codes vary in terms of a driver's obligations when hitting a parked car or causing damage to property, you've probably met those obligations by leaving a note that includes your contact and insurance information, and then reporting the incident to local law enforcement.

 The owner of the parked car can try to hold you responsible for paying for any necessary car repairs, including body work and painting touch-ups.
-And just because you don't hear from the car owner right away, that doesn't mean you won't hear from them at all.

 The (potential) good news is that, if you have car insurance, chances are your liability coverage will pay for the damage to the parked car (up to policy limits, of course).
 But keep in mind that if you don't notify your car insurance company right away that you hit another car, you may end up forfeiting your right to make a claim under your coverage, or to have your carrier defend you in the event that the owner of the other car does decide to pursue a claim against you.
 Most policies require that you notify the insurer of any potential claim within a reasonable time.
 That's one more reason to contact your car insurance company after any kind of accident.